 5 reasons why email scheduling is important for customer relationships

-Emailing scheduling is an essential technique to improve your customer relationships.
+Email scheduling is an essential technique to improve your customer relationships.
 Mailbutler explains why.

 James has five years' experience as a Content Marketer, bylines on Left Foot Forward, Submittable, and INOMICS, and a Master's in History.
 In his free time he likes to read, play guitar, and write for his personal blog.

 Whether you’re a B2B or B2C business, whether you have five commercial clients or 5,000, you need to keep those relationships close so that you can continue to make sales.
-This is where email scheduling comes in.

 Email scheduling helps you do that.
 But there’s more to it than that.
 Email scheduling is also great for sales.
 Read on to find out why email scheduling is so good for customer relationships.

 Email scheduling helps you to reach the same customer multiple times

 One of the reasons why scheduling emails is so important is a simple marketing principle: it generally takes six to seven marketing “touches” before a customer will take the action you want them to take.

-However, if you want to reach that six to seven mark, you’re going to need to send more emails than that — probably closer to at least one a week.
+However, if you want to reach that six to seven mark, you’re going to need to send more emails than that — probably closer to at least once a week.
 You don’t want to annoy them, so make sure you don’t send more than two emails a week.

 You don’t have to remind yourself every week to write a new email — you can put them all together in a single day, schedule them, and then do the same thing the next month.